🍽️ RESTAURANT INSURANCE SPECIALISTS

 Understanding your obligations as a Wisconsin restaurant operator is essential to protecting yourself, your staff, and your business.

 Wisconsin requires workers' compensation insurance for all employers with three or more employees (including part-time and seasonal), and the threshold drops to one or more employees for certain construction-related operations.
 Most restaurants with any staff will meet this threshold.
 Wisconsin uses a competitive private market for workers' comp, and the Wisconsin Compensation Rating Bureau establishes classification rates.
 Restaurant classification codes carry moderate rates, but Wisconsin's harsh winter conditions increase slip-and-fall and cold-related injury frequency.
 Wisconsin's alcohol licensing is administered at the municipal level under state law (Wisconsin Statutes Chapter 125).
 Municipalities issue Class B beer and liquor licenses and set local conditions.
 The limited number of available licenses in many Wisconsin communities — controlled by a population-based formula — makes licenses valuable assets.
 Milwaukee, Madison, Green Bay, and their suburbs each manage their own licensing processes.
 Wisconsin's unique old fashioned culture (Wisconsin consumes more brandy per capita than any other state, primarily in old fashioneds) and the Friday fish fry tradition shape the insurance risk profile of Wisconsin restaurants in distinctive ways.
 Wisconsin's employment law creates moderate EPLI exposure.
-The Wisconsin Fair Employment Act provides anti-discrimination protections, and the state's prevailing political dynamics have kept the minimum wage at the federal level of $7.25 per hour, though actual restaurant wages are substantially higher due to labor market competition.
+The Wisconsin Fair Employment Act provides anti-discrimination protections, and the state's prevailing political dynamics have kept the state minimum wage at the federal floor, though actual restaurant wages are substantially higher due to labor market competition.
 Milwaukee and Madison have attempted local minimum wage increases but face state preemption.
 Wisconsin's manufacturing heritage and union history create a labor relations context that restaurant operators should understand.
 Commercial property insurance must account for severe winter weather, tornado and hail risk, and flood exposure in river-valley communities.

 Cost Drivers